mahammad-yasin-cmd/cybersecurity-journey-/project/home-cctcv-security-assessment.md

   ![image alt](https://github.com/mahammad-yasin-cmd/cybersecurity-journey-/blob/25fdb7b4060bf586a802dab9e1c48b7648950e05/screenshots/Screenshot_2026-04-26_16_06_01.png)
 - here you can see the pic for reference
 - used hashcat to crack  password and its was password123
 - we enumurated the infos  but the credentilas were wrong
+# wiresharke
+- while logining the website catured the packets
+- and analyzed the traffic